bigskysoftware/htmx/www/content/essays/interviews/henning_koch.md

 > I share some of your love for interactive documents that stream their UI together with their content.
 For me this began in the 1990s with character-based BBS UIs und WinHelp files, until the web eventually supplanted all of that.
 >
 > Today I'm not super philosophical about it, but I do believe that a hypermedia approach is a sweet spot where you get good UI fidelity with very little and mostly boring code.
 For the median app, hypermedia probably gives a better result than the SPA model.
-I file like there's this enourmous disconnect between the theoretical ceiling of an SPA model and what most SPAs deliver.
+I file like there's this enormous disconnect between the theoretical ceiling of an SPA model and what most SPAs deliver.
 SPAs allow for optimistic UI (which is great!), but that's just more code than waiting for a JSON endpoint.
 So once you do any meaningful interaction on a spotty connection, many SPAs degrade to spinners and blank pages.

 **Q**: What are the most important technical lessons you draw from unpoly?